isotopp/isotopp.github.io/content/posts/2021-09-17-binding-the-orm.md

 I can generate a query in a client I control, and annotate the query with identifying information.
 In my case this information will be

 - A trace flag.
 If the query is to be traced, the trace flag will be present.
-The detault is: The query will not be traced.
+The default is: The query will not be traced.
 - A set of three identifiers (alphanumeric strings: sha256 MACs, UUIDs or strings representing integer numbers).
 They are a root id, a parent id and a query id.
-These identifiers allow be to model a span/parent span relationship in a larger tracing context.
+These identifiers allow me to model a span/parent span relationship in a larger tracing context.

 I need to find a hook in the server for a plugin.
 The plugin must run after query execution, but with the execution plan, the query string and the P_S data for the query still present.